Some drugs hit the market with a huge impact, forever changing the way a condition is managed.

 But where do you begin?
 How do you navigate the legal world when you’re busy dealing with your health?

 First of all, you need someone to listen.
 That could be anyone – your family or friends.
 But you also need someone who can fight for your rights.
 That’s where a good lawyer comes in.
-At Harlan Law, we treat you like family and help you become whole again, whether you’re in San Diego, Los Angeles, elsewhere in Southern California, or across the country.
+At Harlan Law, we treat you like family.
+We help you become whole again, whether you’re in San Diego, Los Angeles, elsewhere in Southern California, or across the country.

 We know what you’re going through, and we’re here to support you through the process.
-Our job is to make sure you get the best possible outcome for you.
+Our job is to get the best possible outcome for you.